Learn how concern levels are calculated in the Executive Summary of your Transect Report

 - Environmental Compliance Concern Levels

-- Snapshot: A summary of the data used to generate the concern level
+- A snapshot of the data contributing to the high, medium, or low concern level.

 Species Concern Levels